-Owen reported that the Bureau is revising its homepage based on input from Job Center of Wisconsin staff that the page was difficult for career seekers to navigate.
+Owen reported that the Bureau is developing a revised version of its homepage.
+The revisions were prompted by input from Job Center of Wisconsin staff that the page was difficult for career seekers to navigate.
 The Bureau agreed because the page was designed to serve the Bureau's primary customers, sponsors.
-The revised homepage will feature boxes for three user groups, e.g. job seekers, employers, and current apprentices and sponsors; each box with feature links to the top two tasks performed by each group; and the top of the homepage will feature and a drop-down menu for quickly accessing webpages to specific registered apprenticeships.
+The revised homepage will feature boxes based on user group; two buttons per box that link to the top functions performed by each user group; and a drop-down menu for quickly accessing webpages to specific apprenticeable occupations.